 - Related Read: 10 Best Flea Treatments for Cats in 2020

-7. Herbal Flea Repellent
+7. Apple Cider Vinegar and Lemon Flea Repellent

 There are a lot of herbs and essential oils that fleas and other insects don’t like, like lemon, witch hazel, and citronella.
 However, you need to be extremely careful with essential oils because they contain VOCs that are proven harmful to your cat.
 You should avoid using tea tree oil, lavender, cinnamon, clove, eucalyptus, sandalwood, and many other types in your home, and you should never apply any essential oil directly on your cat.

 That said, our herbal flea repellent is safe to use around cats if used conservatively.
 It doesn’t use any harmful essential oils: only apple cider vinegar, lemon juice, and witch hazel.
 Mix the ingredients in a large bowl to make the solution and put it in a spray bottle.
 You can then spray it around your home once a day, where you notice the most fleas, especially carpets, and under furniture where they can hide.
 Spray once a day for the best results.